JKHeadley/rest-hapi/README.md

 [Back to top](#readme-contents)

 ## Authorization
-### Route scopes
+### Route authorization
 rest-hapi takes advantage of the ``scope`` property within the ``auth`` route config object of a hapi endpoint.
-Each generated endpoint has its ``scope`` property set based on model properties within the ``routeOptions.scope`` object.
+Each generated endpoint has its ``scope`` property set based on model properties within the ``routeOptions.routeScope`` object.
 There are three types of scopes that can be set: a root scope property, action scope properties, and association scope properties.
 A description of these can be seen below.

 The first type of scope is a ``rootScope`` property that, when set, is applied to all generated endpoints for that model.